ljdnielsen/pigeon_conservation/docs/notes/species_tree.md

 ## Comparative Analysis of Phylogenetic Trees

-In our comparative analysis of the full mitochondrial tree and the COX subunits tree, we observed a notable differences in the placement of Didunculus strigirostris.
+In our comparative analysis of the full mitochondrial tree and the COX subunits tree, we observed a notable difference in the placement of Didunculus strigirostris.
 Key observations and interpretations are as follows:

 - **Position of Didunculus strigirostris:**
   In the COX subunits tree, Didunculus strigirostris appears to be more closely related to the Caloenas-Raphus-Pezophaps clade than the Goura clade is.
 Conversely, in the full mitochondria tree, Didunculus strigirostris is positioned outside the other clades of the ingroup.